+8.1 Where the person conducting the search finds an electronic device, they may examine any data or files on the device if they think there is a good reason to do so.
+This could include reasonable suspicion that the device has (or could be used to):

+- cause harm;

-- 8.1 Where the person conducting the search finds an electronic device, they may examine any data or files on the device if they think there is a good reason to do so.
-This could include reasonable suspicion that the device has (or could be used to): - Cause harm; - Undermine the safe environment of the School or disrupt teaching, or - Commit an offence. - 8.2 If a staff member has good reason to suspect that the device contains an indecent image or video of a child, they should not view the data or files but should refer the incident to the DSL following the Safeguarding and Child Protection Policy. - 8.3 Following an examination, if the person has decided to return the device to the owner, or to retain or dispose of it, they may erase any data or files, if they think there is a good reason to do so. - 8.4 In determining a 'good reason' to examine or erase the data or files, the staff member must reasonably suspect that the data or file on the device in question has been, or could be, used to cause harm, to disrupt teaching or to go against the expectation in the School's Behaviour and Discipline Policy. - 8.5 If inappropriate material is found on the device it is up to the teacher to decide whether they should delete that material, retain it as evidence (of a criminal offence or a breach of School discipline) or whether the material is of such seriousness that it requires the involvement of the police.
+- undermine the safe environment of the School or disrupt teaching, or

+- commit an offence.

+8.2 If a staff member has good reason to suspect that the device contains an indecent image or video of a child, they should not view the data or files but should refer the incident to the DSL following the Safeguarding and Child Protection Policy.

+8.3 Following an examination, if the person has decided to return the device to the owner, or to retain or dispose of it, they may erase any data or files, if they think there is a good reason to do so.

+8.4 In determining a 'good reason' to examine or erase the data or files, the staff member must reasonably suspect that the data or file on the device in question has been, or could be, used to cause harm, to disrupt teaching or to go against the expectations in the School's Behaviour and Discipline Policy.

+8.5 If inappropriate material is found on the device, it is up to the teacher to decide whether they should delete that material, retain it as evidence (of a criminal offence or a breach of School discipline) or whether the material is of such seriousness that it requires the involvement of the police.
+If indecent images of a young person (under 18) are viewed by accident (e.g images stored on the device seen but were not searched for by the staff member), this should be reported to the DSL.